Net-ng/kansha/doc/contribute.rst

 Fixing supported languages or supporting a new language (yours!) is quite easy.

 Before you start, you'll need to prepare your :ref:`develenv`.
+Keep the virtual environment activated, or activate it.

 Kansha/Nagare uses `Babel <http://babel.pocoo.org/docs/>`_ for localization.